 The interview for the Dublin procedure focuses on determining the Member State responsible for examining the application for international protection.
 For possible "take back" cases, questions focus on the applicants' entry into other Member States prior to reaching Cyprus, whether they have applied for asylum in said countries as well as the reasons for applying, the duration of stay along with specific dates of entry, and the reason for leaving the country.
 For family unity reasons, questions focus on whether the individual has family members in other Member States, as well the relationship with the individual in question, their relatives' status in the country, and whether they can obtain any documents proving the familial relationship.
 Applicants are also informed about the Dublin procedure, what it entails, and the possibilities and effect on the case.

-Oublin: Appeal egular procedure
+180

+Indicator s: Dublin: Appeal

+☐ Same a s regular procedure

-1. Does the law provide for an appeal against •
+1. Does the law provide for an appeal ag ainst the decision in the Dublin p rocedure?

-⊠ Yes ∐ No
+⊠ Yes □ No

-If yes, is it Administrative
+If yes, is it ☐ Administrative

-If yes, is it suspensive □ No
+If yes, is it suspensive ⊠ Yes □ No

-The law permits for an appeal against Dublin decisions before the IPAC during which the applicant has a right to remain.
-The rules and procedure are the same as in in the regular procedure (see Regular Procedure: Appeal).
+The law permits for an appeal against Dublin decisions before the IPAC during which the applicant has a right to remain.181The rules and procedure are the same as in in the regular procedure (see Regular Procedure: Appeal).